Skip to content

 4. Visit the Beguinage

-The Beguinages are an important part of the history of the Low Countries.
+The Beguinages are an essential part of the history of the Low Countries.
 They are not exclusive to Antwerp, but these UNESCO World Heritage sites are worth a visit if you have not been to one before.

 History of the Beguinages

 Beguinages were made up of religious women, known as beguines, who lived in communities without taking any vows.
-As a result they were allowed to retain their wealth, participate in the local economy and even leave the order to marry if they chose to.
+As a result, they were allowed to retain their wealth, participate in the local economy and even leave the order to marry if they chose to.

 5. Visit Museum Aan De Stroom